Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 		*Poker cheaters
 			*Main antagonist for ghost town quest
 			*Lucky luke issue 2
-		*
+		*Rival gangs
+			*Contribute as antagonists in different parts of the map and story *All gangs are present at the train robbery, as they all want the loot or the train destroyed *Rival gangs create chaos and a distraction at the train robbery
+			*Bandidos of El Sacramento
+				*Hispanic rival gang
+			*Running Deers
+				*Native gang
+			*Freedom Riders
+				*Anti-government gang

 ## Outline

 Story begins as the main cast is separated.
 Walker wakes up next to a forest pond, and goes looking for the party.
-Different party members are slowly discovered, as the situation clears slowly.
+Different party members are slowly discovered, as the situation clears up.
 Main cast personalities and goals are established during this section.
 Main cast was separated as a result of a robbery attempt gone awry.
 The main cast are bandits, looking to make a living in a fictional wild west.
 The larger area (state?) that they inhabit is called Santa Rose, and their band has gained infamy through their misdeeds, and so have gained the nickname "Pistoleros of Santa Rose".